 Verse 12: Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which cometh down out of heaven from my God: and I will write upon him my new name.

 Literally speaking, a “pillar” is used to support something, such as a roof or a bridge.
 The strength of the structure is dependant upon the pillars that support it.
-Paul used the same figure of speech when he wrote that “James, Cephas, and John . . . seemed to be pillars” (Gal.2:9) or “leaders in the church.”
+Paul used the same figure of speech when he wrote that “James, Cephas, and John . . . seemed to be pillars” (Galatians 2:9) or “leaders in the church.”
 To Paul, those apostles only “seemed” strong and supportive to the church.
-While it seems James and John were loyal and faithful to the end, “when Peter was come to Antioch, [Paul] withstood him to the face, because he was to be blamed” for showing favoritism to “them which were of the circumcision” (Gal.2:9, 12).
+While it seems James and John were loyal and faithful to the end, “when Peter was come to Antioch, [Paul] withstood him to the face, because he was to be blamed” for showing favoritism to “them which were of the circumcision” (Galatians 2:9-12).

-But, Paul was not self righteous.
-Even he acknowledged himself to be a sinner “of whom I am chief” (1 Tim.1:15).
-He went even further saying “it is a very small thing that I should be judged of you, or of man’s judgment: yea, I judge not mine own self” (1 Cor.4:3).
+Paul was not self-righteous.
+He acknowledged even himself to be a sinner “of whom I am chief” (1 Timothy 1:15).
+He went even further saying “it is a very small thing that I should be judged of you, or of man’s judgment: yea, I judge not mine own self” (1 Corinthians 4:3).

 Verse 13: He that hath an ear, let him hear what the Spirit saith unto the churches.

-Nevertheless, the great enthusiasm and eagerness that seized the church while it was earnestly looking and working to spread the gospel of His coming, must certainly characterize the Christian experience of anyone who anticipates the Lord’s soon coming.
-In fact, the message to the last church was “designed to arouse the people of God, to discover to them their backslidings, and to lead to zealous repentance, that they may be favored with the presence of Jesus, and be fitted for the loud cry of the third angel,” an experience much like that of the Philadelphians.
+This message to the last church is “designed to arouse the people of God, to discover to them their backslidings, and to lead to zealous repentance, that they may be favored with the presence of Jesus, and be fitted for the loud cry of the third angel,” an experience much like that of the Philadelphians.

 Verse 14: And unto the angel of the church of the Laodiceans write; These things saith the Amen, the faithful and true witness, the beginning of the creation of God;

-So, one can’t help but reflect back to Belshazzar’s alarm with the sudden appearance of a hand writing God’s judgment of his character and behavior on the wall of the palace “thou art weighed in the balances, and art found wanting” (Dan.5:27) suggesting that the judgment concept is of great importance in the Laodicean period of church history.
+One cannot help but reflect back to Belshazzar’s alarm with the sudden appearance of a hand writing God’s judgment of his character and behavior on the wall of the palace “thou art weighed in the balances, and art found wanting” (Daniel 5:27), suggesting that the judgment concept is of great importance in the Laodicean period of church history.

-Note Jesus’ reference to Himself as “the Amen” suggesting this church to be the “Omega” or ending of his critique of the seven churches.
+Note Jesus’ reference to Himself as “the Amen” suggesting this church to be the “Omega” (Revelation 1:11) or ending of his critique of the seven churches.
 While we might expect the number “seven” to depict an era of perfection, this church is anything but!
-Nevertheless, since He is “the beginning of the creation,” or the “first cause” Creator, He is able to make all things new and even use the “angel of the church of the Laodiceans” to finish what He began.
+Nevertheless, since He is “the beginning of the creation,” He is able to make all things new and even use the “angel of the church of the Laodiceans” to finish what He began.